-In a lot of the posts on this site, we discuss how using a GPS vehicle tracking system can help you keep drivers on-task and prevent excessive idle time.
-We frequently state that excessive idle time is a waste of not only your labor time for drivers and work crews attached to a vehicle, but that it consumes fuel and puts extra wear and tear on your fleet vehicles.
+In a lot of our posts, we discuss how using a GPS vehicle tracking system can help you keep drivers on-task and prevent excessive idle time.
+We frequently state that excessive idle time is not just a waste of your labor time for drivers and work crews, but that it consumes fuel and puts extra wear and tear on your fleet vehicles too.

-But is a little idling really all that bad?
-What does engine idling really cost you, in the long run?
+But is a little engine idling really all that bad?
+What do idle engines really cost you, in the long run?

 Let’s find out.

 What is Engine Idling and Can You Be Fined For It?

 Engine idling occurs when a vehicle's engine is left running even though the vehicle is not moving.
 While some idling is inevitable (such as when you’re at a traffic signal or stuck in slow-moving traffic), other times idling is avoidable.

 The Environmental Defense Fund reveals that every day, millions of cars and trucks idle needlessly in the United States and across the world, wasting money and releasing pollution into the air.
 Because of this, stricter guidelines from the Environmental Protection Agency (EPA) and the National Highway Traffic Safety Administration (NHTSA) are being placed on the trucking industry all the time in an effort to crack down on idle times.
 These guidelines can result in hefty fines even for just a short period of idling, and for a large fleet, that can really add up.